scottasawyer/ConcertRev/README.md

 * Star button adds the concert as a favorite that gets saved locally.
 * You can display favorites by clicking hte start next to the search bar.

+## Deployment

+You can see this applition live at : https://scottasawyer.github.io/RockIT/

 ## Installation
 1. `git clone` the repo.